Joseph M. Theisen

 Born in Sheboygan, Wisconsin, Theisen went to Sheboygan Business College.
 Theisen did office work and worked as an accountant for various businesses in Sheboygan.
-He also edited a column 'Forty Years Ago' for the Sheboygan Press and was a jailer for the Sheboygan County Sheriff Department.
+He also edited a column "Forty Years Ago" for the Sheboygan Press and was a jailer for the Sheboygan County Sheriff Department.
 Theisen served on the Sheboygan Library Board and the Sheboygan Common Council.
-Theisen served in the Wisconsin State Assembly from 1933 to 1939, and 1941 and was a Democrat.
-Theisen died suddenly at his home in Sheboygan, Wisconsin.
+Theisen served in the Wisconsin State Assembly from 1933 to 1939 and in 1941 and was a Democrat.
+Theisen died suddenly at his home in Sheboygan.